OlgaJ1989/bookworm-paradise/README.md

 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) were used to inspect elements of the website and test different styles.
 * [GitHub](https://github.com/) has been used to store the code, images, and other contents of the website.
 * [AWS](https://aws.amazon.com/) was used to store static and media files in deployed stage.
+* [Stripe](https://stripe.com/gb) was used to set up the payment system for the shop.
 * [Heroku](https://dashboard.heroku.com/apps) was used to deploy the game to the web.
 * [Git](https://git-scm.com/) was used to track changes made to the project and to commit and push code to the repository.
 * [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) was used to test the website's accessibility.